PGA TOUR Bag Policy

 - Please do not run on the course at any time.

 Special services are available to any patron needing assistance.
 Special services is located in front of the clubhouse and provides access to and from the handicap viewing areas on the 9th green, 18th green, to and from hospitality venues, and to various areas on a special loop on the back 9.
 People in need of these services may drive their car to the special services parking near the Main Gate (Circle Drive) on Friendship Farm Road and take the handicapped accessible shuttle to the clubhouse.
 Access to this parking area requires a handicapped license plate or tag.
 Follow the signs to Special Needs parking as you turn into the golf course.
-Special Services can be reached throughout tournament week at the following numbers: (309) 230-2386
+Special Services will be running regular routes and making stops at the following places:

 Monday through Wednesday of tournament week are the best days to obtain autographs.
 Once play begins on Thursday, the players will be reluctant to sign autographs.
 They have a job to do and spectators should respect that.
 The best place to get autographs is around the practice areas or as they walk from the green to the next tee on practice and Pro-Am days.